jviszlai/swiper/artifact/README.md

 single-core jobs, some of which take multiple days to complete) and a slurm-enabled compute cluster.

-The following scripts will re-generate various datasets:
+The following scripts will re-generate various datasets (note that the last two require a slurm cluster):

 - `analysis/run_pymatching_latencies.py`: evaluates latency of Pymatching on random decoding problems for different code distances and decoding volumes.